- Eastern Hills High School

 Dian C. Korman - 2008-2010

-Cherie Washington - 2010-2013
+Dr. Cherie Washington - 2010-2013

 Chad McCarty - 2013-2017 Katrina Smith - 2017-Present Under Construction In 1959 Handley High School was closed to relieve the crowded conditions at Handley and Polytechnic High Schools.
-The first year Eastern Hills had 600 students who chose the traditions that would become a part of Eastern Hills to this day.
+The first year, Eastern Hills had 600 students who chose the traditions that would become a part of Eastern Hills to this day.
 The name Highlander was chosen by a secret ballot as were the school colors, blue, gray, and white.
-The first principal of Eastern Hills was Roy C. Johnson who served the district until he retired in 1975.
+The first principal of Eastern Hills was Roy C. Johnson who served the District until he retired in 1975.

-Eastern Hills High School Today FWISD Superintendent Dr. Kent Scribner rides the bus with graduating seniors during the traditional Senior Walk through the hallways of the elementary and middle schools that feed into EHHS.
+Eastern Hills High School Today Former FWISD Superintendent Dr. Kent Scribner rides the bus with graduating seniors during the traditional Senior Walk through the hallways of the elementary and middle schools that feed into EHHS.
 This tradition, started in 2016, was the first in the District to include all schools within a high school's attendance zone.
 It serves as a moment of reflection for the seniors as role models for younger students, as well as a moment of aspiration for the students who one day hope to graduate themselves.